kfeldmann/cidrmerge/README.md

 CIDR Merge
 ==========

-Merge and de-dupe overlapping or adjacent IP ranges.
+Merge and de-dupe overlapping or adjacent IP ranges (only IPv4).
 Invalid CIDRs in the input cause cidrmerge to print an error and halt.

 Please report any use-cases where cidrmerge fails.
 Thank you!